-For boilers with a water-cooled front piece, a refractory lining 2)-5)(Fig. 13) is not necessary, unless expressly requested by the boiler manufacturer.
+For boilers with a water-cooled front piece, a refractory lining 2)-5)(Fig. 15) is not necessary, unless expressly requested by the boiler manufacturer.

-5.7 Securing the burner to the boiler
+5.8 Securing the burner to the boiler

-Prepare a suitable lifting system using rings 3)(Fig. 13).
+Prepare a suitable lifting system using the rings 3)(Fig. 15), after having removed the screws 7) and cover 8).